codedx/codedx-kubernetes/README.md

 You can run the setup script commands multiple times.
 On subsequent runs with modified setup parameters, depending on what you changed, you may need to restart a system component like the Code Dx web application pod.
 For example, restarting the Code Dx web application pod is necessary when changing a codedx.props setting with a custom values.yaml file so that Code Dx can observe the new file contents.

+## Troubleshooting

+If you encounter a problem with your Code Dx Kubernetes deployment, contact Code Dx Support by visiting https://codedx.com/support/.
+You can also check out the codedx-kubernetes [Troubleshooting](https://github.com/codedx/codedx-kubernetes/wiki/Troubleshooting) wiki page.

 ## Uninstalling

 Follow the steps below to uninstall Code Dx from your cluster, replacing `cdx-app` and `cdx-svc` with your Code Dx Kubernetes namespaces.